raspberrypilearning/star-collector/en/step_4.md

 --- collapse ---

 ---
-title: 'First time using TextMeshPro' pop-up
+title: First time using TextMeshPro pop-up
 ---

 You might see a pop-up message window asking you to import TextMeshPro essentials, examples, and extras to your project.
 If this is the case, click on the two **Import** buttons in turn, then close the window: